 • High-end or commission-based: $75,000 – $100,000+ with bonuses or commission on booked procedures

 Factors affecting salary include whether the role includes sales responsibilities, performance incentives, or benefits like commissions on procedure bookings.
-Always check local salary data for accurate benchmarking, laws around bonus/commission pay, laws around salaried vs hourly employees.
+Always check local salary data, as well as laws around bonus, commission, and employee classification.

-What benefits should I offer to attract and retain top talent?
+What benefits should plastic surgery practices offer to attract and retain staff?

 • Health, dental, and vision insurance